As soon as I returned to Korea,

 But today, with better pricing, durability, and design,

-it’s become a mandatory process even in residential interiors.”
+it’s become a standard process even in residential interiors.”

 Then he added: